jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

 Other Notes:
 * If you need to change some settings in your "Vagrantfile", make sure to do `vagrant reload`
-* The directory where your "Vagrantfile" is stored is a shared drive on your virtual Vagrant machine!
+* The directory where your "Vagrantfile" is mounted as a shared drive on your virtual Vagrant machine!
 From your virtual machine it can be accessed at `/vagrant`.

 If you are using my [example files](/files/ts_countries.zip), `mv` that archive into the Vagrantfile directory so you can access them on your virtual machine.